 \subsubsection{Inventory}

-We evaluate inventory management by calculating the simulated inventory costs in the forecast period (see Equation (\ref{eq:obj})).
-We use the ratio of the total simulated cost of all SKUs to the total sales in the 28-day horizon to represent the economic outcomes of different methods.
-Then we consider three crucial metrics, including the customer service level, back orders, and inventory investment, according to the insight from \citet{syntetos2015forecasting} and \citet{trapero2019quantile}, to analyze their trade-off relationship.
-The customer service level means the probability of being not out of stock at a specific target level (a quantile).
-Backorders are the positive parts of real demand minus forecasting inventory at the given level at the period and averaging across SKUs, representing the average lack of stock per SKU.
-Inventory investment equals the average forecasting inventory at target service levels across periods and SKUs, meaning the average maintained level of safety stocks.
+The summary evaluation of inventory management involves the calculation of simulated inventory costs during the forecast period, as detailed in Equation (\ref{eq:obj}).
+We use the ratio of the total simulated cost for all SKUs to the total sales in the 28-day horizon to gauge the economic outcomes of different methods.
+Then we analyze three crucial metrics, including the customer service level, lost sales, and inventory investment, drawing insights from \citet{syntetos2015forecasting} and \citet{trapero2019quantile}, to understand their trade-off relationship.
+The customer service level means the probability of not being out of stock at a specific target level (a quantile).
+Lost sales are the positive parts of real demand minus forecasting inventory at the given level during the period and averaged across SKUs, representing the average lack of sales per SKU.
+Inventory investment corresponds to the average forecasting inventory at target service levels across periods and SKUs, signifying the average maintained level of safety stocks.